ericsagnes/hydra-pg/readme.md

 ### pkgs/default.nix

-Is more or less the equivalent to the official nixpkgs `./pkgs/top-level/all-packages.nix`.

-It is the place to declare all the custom packages.
+Is more or less the equivalent to the official nixpkgs `./pkgs/top-level/all-packages.nix` for the custom packages.

 ### release.nix

 The beast.
-This file is the hardest to understand, so it is better to have some basic understanding of the nix expression language and Hydra before diving in.
+This file is the hardest to understand, so it is better to have some basic knowledge of the nix expression language and Hydra before diving in.

+### lib/default.nix

+This imports the custom library functions in a `custom` namespace.

 ## Playing with this repository